mriot/flex/README.md

 Now you can edit the files within `addon/`.
 Whenever you save a file, the extension will get automatically reloaded in the browser.
 If not, read on.

 **Note: Sometimes the extension goes into idle mode.
 To resolve this, simply click on the "background page" link which will open a devtools window.
 Keep it open.**
-That will prevent your extension from becoming idle.
+That will prevent your extension from becoming idle while in dev mode.

 ![inactive background page](images/flex-background-inactive.jpg)